 – AlanJames Burns, ‘Distinct’ exhibition curator

-‘Distinct’ coincides with the launch of Disrupt Disability Arts Festival, Ireland’s new disability-led and disability-focused arts festival.
+‘Distinct’ coincided with the launch of Disrupt Disability Arts Festival, Ireland’s new disability-led and disability-focused arts festival.

-The exhibition is accompanied by a hybrid programme of talks, performances and workshops.
+The exhibition was accompanied by a hybrid programme of talks, performances and workshops.